Ossifier/PygamePlatformerEngine/README.md

 A simple 2D platformer engine written in Python/Pygame.
 Contains some simple souls-like elements such as stamina handling for flavor, but this logic may be removed in a future branch.

 ## TO DO:
-1. Fix level layout ecoupling when jumping while scrolling in the y axis.
+1. Fix Low-Grav Collision Bug where Vertical Collision = Horizontal Collision when scrolling top.
 2. Implement delta-time frame interpolation to the game.
 This will be a big project.
 3. Fix state-switching bug when player is jumping between ceiling/floor (rapid player_state flipping).
 4. Finish player character spritesheet so development can proceed.